Welcome to Dulwich College Shanghai Pudong.

-Dulwich College Shanghai Pudong was the first in the Dulwich College International family of schools, opening in 2003 in the Jinqiao District of Pudong.
-Since opening its doors with just 23 students, the College now educates approximately 1500 students from age 2 to age 18, with over forty different nationalities represented in our diverse student body.
+Our school is located within the leafy, vibrant Jinqiao area of East Shanghai with a thriving and diverse community.
+The first school in the Dulwich College International family of schools, we opened in 2003 with just 23 students.
+The College now educates approximately 1600 students from age 2 to age 18, with over forty different nationalities represented in our diverse student body.

 Our House system is an integral part of the College pastoral care structure.
 Many international school students experience a great deal of change in their lives.
 As their parents move from country to country, they make new friends and adapt to different cultures and school systems.
 We ensure that children are welcomed into the Dulwich community, that we know them well and that they are supported during their time at the College.

 The House system builds a sense of community within the student body and helps to develop students’ leadership skills.
 Our House Captains and students are responsible for helping to organise House activities, which normally take the form of friendly competitions.

 On arriving at our school, students and staff are allocated to one of four Houses, where they will remain during their time with us.
 Our Houses are named after inspirational and accomplished people: Wangari Maathai, Marie Curie, Ernest Shackleton, and Yung Wing.

 Named after Wangari Maathai (1940-2011).
 Wangari Maathai was a Kenyan politician and environmental activist who was awarded the 2004 Nobel Prize for Peace, becoming the first black African woman to do so.
 Her work was often considered both unwelcome and subversive in her own country, where her outspokenness constituted stepping far outside traditional gender roles.